Tuesday, February 03, 2009

 Hickory smoke

 The rich, faintly sweet flavour of Southern hickory wood adds a taste of imminent departure to my traditional Swedish hash (pyttipanna).
-I listen to the Islamic afternoon prayer asr being filtered through the walls, it is already that late and I am still struggling to find a working structure for my talk in Athens.
+I listen to the Islamic afternoon prayer – asr – filtering through the walls.
+It is already that late, and I am still struggling to find a workable structure for my talk in Athens.

-Originally, my plan was to base the talk entirely around my newly published article in Environmental Science & Policy but, given the program’s focus on environmental ethics, I have decided to tilt it more in favour of my recent work on environmental citizenship theory.
+Originally, my plan was to base the talk entirely on my newly published article in Environmental Science & Policy.
+But given the programme’s focus on environmental ethics, I have decided to tilt it more in favour of my recent work on environmental citizenship theory.
 The main argument will be that environmental citizenship theory instantiates a particular conception of what sustainability is and how it is to be achieved.
-By shifting down responsibility from states to individuals, the question of environmental sustainability is not only politically neutralized but also “framed” as one of great personal sacrifice.
+By shifting responsibility downward from states to individuals, the question of environmental sustainability is not only politically neutralised but also framed as one of great personal sacrifice.

 //

-Though maybe just one movie, I would still say that its reasoning is symptomatic for the lack of imagination that I mentioned in my previous post.
-If only there was one new episode of Star Trek for every such movie...
+Though perhaps just one movie, I would still argue that its reasoning is symptomatic of the lack of imagination I mentioned in my previous post.
+If only there were one new episode of Star Trek for every such film…

 0 Comments: